TedTschopp/Fixing-Game-Night/_posts/2018-09-04-Rules-for-Firearms-in-MCC-DCC.md

 #   url: https://www.tedt.org/
 #   avatar: https://www.tedt.org/img/thumb3.jpg
 #
-# description: |
+ description: |
-#    The following rules are what I have collected from around the internet for the use of firearms in MCC & DCC.
-I will be playtesting these by converting a Gamma World module to MCC.
+    The following rules are what I have collected from around the internet for the use of firearms in MCC & DCC.
+I playtested these by converting a Gamma World module to MCC.
+I will now be converting them over to generic Role Playing Game Rules.
 #
 # excerpt: |
 #    The following rules are what I have collected from around the internet for the use of firearms in MCC & DCC.
 I will be playtesting these by converting a Gamma World module to MCC.